LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 ### Reducing the irradiance memory print

-As discussed in the theoretical side of this article we use a 2nd order spherical harmonics cubemap representation.
-This reduced the memory footprint for the diffuse data to 9 3-component vectors. or in shader language.
+As alluded to in the theoretical side of this article we use 2nd order spherical harmonics for storing the irradiance[[6]](#source6).
+This reduces the memory footprint for diffuse data to 9 3-component vectors. or in shader language.
 ```C++
 struct SH9Irradiance
 {